Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 2. Signed Phase

 Any signed account can come up with a **NPoS solution** based on that snapshot.

-Deposits, rewards, game theory, all that stuff.
+Deposits, rewards, slash, other game-theoretic tools incorporated to make to secure.

 ---v